JPriyasathya/fake-news-detection--BDA/README.md

 **🌟 Overview**

-This project addresses misinformation by analyzing news articles and classifying them as real or fake.
+The project addresses misinformation by analyzing news articles and classifying them as real or fake.
 It includes:
 Data preprocessing
 Feature engineering
 Model training